ed-mare/bunny_manager/README.md

 ## TODO

 - Conn.create - rescue from all exceptions?
-- Better to setup tests with a real RabbitMQ instance.
+- Better to test with a real RabbitMQ instance?

 ## Code of Conduct